Depending on which level of study you are applying for there are a number of ways to submit your application:

 Undergraduate - Year 1

-We are pleased to offer a range of international scholarships and merit awards to European and international students.
+We are pleased to offer a range of international scholarships and merit awards to international students.

 Visit our scholarships page for a list of all Middlesex scholarships you may be eligible for.

-You can also apply to a variety of private agencies and charities for scholarships, bursaries and grants to study in the UK.
+You can also apply for the British Government's Chevening Scholarships, and a variety of private agencies and charities for scholarships, bursaries and grants to study in the UK.
 For more information visit the British Council website or the UK Council for International Student Affairs website.